 Sunday Afternoon.
 Having experienced this glorious abundance, we meet together this afternoon to ask how we can respond to this splendor.
 Having heard the voices of the swans, what have we heard them saying?
 What are the ways we can express our reply?

 We want to make a ceremony to honor and celebrate this white-hot intensity of life.
 We begin by saying what we each have found most alluring, speaking words of appreciation, our intention being to reflect the beauty of the land back to itself as these waters and animals have reflected our wild souls back to us.
 We make offerings of gratitude to the Spirit that infuses all.

-Joan, the historian in our group, then recounts the story of how these extensive pocosin wetlands were saved from destruction by a huge peat mining operation and how the swans and snow geese, once hunted to near extinction, have returned to these protected lands.
+Joan, the historian in our group, recounts the story of how these extensive pocosin wetlands were saved from destruction by a huge peat mining operation and how the swans and snow geese, once hunted to near extinction for their feathers and their flesh, have returned to these protected lands.
 She commends the courage of all the people who fought for years against the Navy’s proposed Outlying Landing Field.
 Their plan had been to make the swans and geese leave so that jets could practice continuous take-offs and landings, turning thirty thousand acres of cropland and pocosin into a giant aircraft carrier.

 Our fiercely committed activist friend, Lizzy, tells us of the Lumbee, Halima-Saponi, and Coharie tribes’ current fight against the Atlantic Coast Pipeline which would cross the tributaries of their rivers.
 In solidarity we acknowledge the still-pervasive disregard for our indigenous peoples and their attachments to their sacred lands and waters.